chandan-kumarsahu/CP-Project-Grain-Interdiffusion/README.md

-# Computational-Physics-Term-Paper-Project
+# Modeling element partitioning and diffusion in natural minerals

 The project aims to solve a physics problem using numerical techniques as a part of term paper project in the course P452-Computational Physics.
-This folder contains the necessary details and progress of the project.
+This repository contains the necessary details and progress of the project.
 It also contains the codes used to solve the problem statement.

 ## Problem Statement -